-(b) Shareholdings:
+(c) Shareholdings:

-As at December 31, 2021, the Manager, directors and officers of the Company held, directly or indirectly, less than 1% (December 31, 2020 - less than 1%) of the Company's Shares.
-Pender Growth Fund Inc., a public company managed by the Manager, holds 97% of the Company's shares as a result of the May 28, 2021, transaction described in Note 4 (c) below.
+As at December 31, 2022, the Manager, directors and officers of the Company held, directly or indirectly, less than 1% (December 31, 2021 - less than 1%) of the Company's Shares.
+Pender Growth Fund Inc., a public company managed by the Manager, holds 98% of the Company's Venture Series - Legacy Shares and 100% of the Company's Commercialization Series - 05 Commercialization Shares.
+Please see Note 4(d) for additional details.

-The aggregate investment by the Company's directors and officers in all investee companies did not exceed 0.01% of the issued and outstanding shares of any investee company.
+The aggregate investment by the Company's directors and officers in all investee companies do not exceed 0.01% of the issued and outstanding shares of any portfolio company.

-(c) WOF Transaction:
+(d) WOF Transaction: